tibmeister/ADS/docs/usage-winpe.md

    - Static IP settings (enable checkbox, then set IP, subnet, gateway, DNS) when DHCP is unavailable
 5) Choose save location for `deploy.json` (defaults to `X:\Deploy\deploy.json` when available).
 6) Click **Start Deployment** to write `deploy.json` and call `scripts/Start-Deployment.ps1`.
+7) (Optional) If assets live on a share, use the staging fields to pull them locally in WinPE; credentials are not persisted.

 ## Permissions and credentials
 - The wizard does not persist credentials.
 Access to UNC paths should be pre-authenticated or handled via WinPE `net use` before launching the wizard.